tasmota/decode-config/README.md

 **This is the master branch which contains decode-config matching the latest Tasmota release version.**

 If you want to use a current version than this one (e.g. because you also use a Tasmota version from the developer branch) then use the _decode-config_ [developer branch](https://github.com/tasmota/decode-config/tree/development).
-This usually contains an up-to-date version if **decode-config** that corresponds to the latest Tasmota developer version.
+This usually contains an up-to-date version of **decode-config** that corresponds to the latest Tasmota developer version.

 ### Files